Chaminade–Madonna College Preparatory School: 1988-present

 In the fall of 2007, the house system was implemented.
 This complements the formal system of classroom education by organizing students into small groups to develop leadership skills and foster the Marianist commitment to community.

 On May 15, 2007, Mark Guandolo resigned as the athletic director and head football coach one year after his son graduated from C-M; he took the head coaching job at Cypress Bay High School.
 Guandolo had success as the football coach with a record of 81-13 and two state championships over seven years.

 In July 2008, Father Larry Doersching, S.M., was appointed president.

-The 2009–2010 school year marked Chaminade-Madonna's 50th anniversary.
+The 2009–2010 school year marked Chaminade–Madonna's 50th anniversary.
 It began in August 2009 with a cake cutting ceremony, and an aerial photograph of students, faculty, and staff forming a "50."
-C-M traditions and events throughout the school year continued to commemorate the rich history of Chaminade High School, Madonna Academy, and Chaminade-Madonna College Preparatory over the previous 50 years.
+C-M traditions and events throughout the school year continued to commemorate the rich history of Chaminade High School, Madonna Academy, and Chaminade–Madonna College Preparatory over the previous 50 years.

-In October 2010, Chaminade-Madonna was voted the "Best School in Hollywood second to South Broward High School" in the "Best of Hollywood" contest sponsored by the Hollywood Gazette.
+In October 2010, Chaminade–Madonna was voted the "Best School in Hollywood second to South Broward High School" in the "Best of Hollywood" contest sponsored by the Hollywood Gazette.

 In July 2011, Teresita Vazquez Wardlow (class of 1981) was appointed as the new principal.

-In 2012–2013, Chaminade-Madonna announced its new educational technology initiative, which required all students to have iPads.
+In 2012–2013, Chaminade–Madonna announced its new educational technology initiative, which required all students to have iPads.

 In 2015 a new president was announced.
-Dr. Judith Mucheck was the first lay president of Chaminade-Madonna since its founding in 1960.
+Dr. Judith Mucheck was the first lady president of Chaminade–Madonna since its founding in 1960.
 All previous presidents were professed Brothers or Priests of the Society of Mary (Marianists).
-Dr. Mucheck brings a wealth of experience in Catholic school education, having served as a high school teacher, university professor, education consultant, principal, and president at several Catholic schools, as well as serving as Superintendent of Schools for the Archdiocese of Atlanta, Georgia.
-Her career in Catholic school education spans over thirty years.

 About

 The school currently offers remedial classes in numerous subjects, including both honors and AP courses to qualifying students.
 A unique "Spring Session" program takes place each February, allowing students to engage in numerous on and off campus activities.
 These range from painting, to bioethics, to trips abroad.

-The Chaminade-Madonna Theatre Company currently produces two productions each year, down from the four produced in years past.
+The Chaminade–Madonna Theatre Company currently produces two productions each year, down from the four produced in years past.

-The Chaminade-Madonna Athletics Department offers a weight training "Perfect Competition" program for their football players.